 - The project is designed to investigate alternative markets for digestates and technologies to develop new products from digestates

-The project will build on the work of the first project of the Research Hub, and will consist of three phases:
+The project built on the work of the first project of the Research Hub, and consisted of three phases:

 The total cost of the second project of the Research Hub is £57,910.